Geography of the British Indian Ocean Territory: Physical geography

 BIOT is an archipelago of 55 islands.
-They were annexed by the UK in 1965 under the Treaty of Paris from a much larger archipelago which in 1804 consisted of 2,300 independent islands.
+They were acknowledged as part of the UK in 1965 under the Treaty of Paris from a much larger archipelago which in 1804 consisted of 2,300 independent islands.
 BIOT is situated in the Indian Ocean near the Equator.
 It is roughly halfway between Africa and Indonesia, about 1000 miles southwest of India.
 It is situated approximately 1600 km from South India and 600 km to the south of the Maldives With a coastline stretching 698 km, it is the southern extension of the Chagos-Laccadive Ridge.
 The Chagos Islands archipelago are northeast of Mauritius, while Agalega Islands are due north.
 The islands are characterised as coral atolls whose formation occurred at the summits of volcanic mountains these being submerged.
 The terrain is flat and low, with most areas not exceeding 2 m above sea level.

 The climate is tropical marine; hot, humid, and moderated by trade winds.
 It is located outside the route of the cyclones.